 In fact, they feed on coral and algae as well.
 This makes them different from other oceanic species.

 Coral is a very hard solid substance and takes a special mechanism to be eaten.
 That’s why humphead parrotfish don’t have much competition for food.

 They extract the algae from chunks of coral ripped from a reef.
 The parrotfish grind the coral into a hard paste, extracting what they love most, the algae.
 The hard material that does not provide nutritious food for them is pulverised and passed like feces.
 Yes, they poop sand.

-Adult Humphead parrotfish like swimming mostly in schools during the day to feed.
-They can group up to 75 or more.
+6. Adult Humphead parrotfish like swimming mostly in schools to feed

 In the other hand, young parrotfish stay back in the grassy seabeds closer to home and away from possible predators.

-Some sharks and humans are the only predators of humphead parrotfish.
+10. Some sharks and humans are the only predators of humphead parrotfish

 Commercial fishing as well as spearing fishing have made a huge impact in decreasing the population of this fish.